AirTrain JFK: Fares

 AirTrain JFK is free to use for travel within the terminal area, as well as at the Lefferts Boulevard station, which is next to the long-term parking, and at the Federal Circle station, where there are shuttle buses to hotels and car rental companies.
 Passengers entering or leaving the system at the Jamaica or Howard Beach stations must pay using MetroCard or OMNY (which includes contactless payment using bank cards or mobile devices).
 AirTrain JFK started accepting OMNY on October 10, 2023, although only some turnstiles initially had OMNY readers.
+General MetroCard sales ended on December 31, 2025, although as of January 2026, there were still some local stores that sold 10-trip and 30-day AirTrain MetroCards.

-AirTrain JFK typically charges passengers $8.50 to enter or leave the system at the Jamaica and Howard Beach stations.
-MetroCard vending machines are located on both sides of the faregates at each station, and a $1 fee is charged for new MetroCards.
-In addition to single ride fares, machines also sell passes for AirTrain JFK.
-A 30-Day AirTrain JFK MetroCard can be purchased for $40 and used for unlimited rides for 30 days after first use.
-A 10-Trip AirTrain JFK MetroCard is $26.50 (plus $1 for the card) and can be used for ten trips on the AirTrain within 31 days from first use.
+AirTrain JFK charges passengers $8.75 to enter or leave the system at the Jamaica and Howard Beach stations.
+OMNY vending machines are located on both sides of the faregates at each station, a $2 fee is charged for new OMNY cards.
+These products, intended for frequent users of the system, provide a significant discount compared with the one-way OMNY fare.
+As of June 2026, AirTrain JFK issues discounts through OMNY cards and devices (30-day fare cap: $43.50; Group fare: up to 5 riders for $26.75, if each rider pays within 5 minutes on the same card or devices).

 There are no free transfers between AirTrain JFK and connecting transit services.
-For passengers transferring to local buses or the subway, an additional $2.90 fare is charged, and may be paid with MetroCard.
-Patrons transferring to a Manhattan-bound LIRR train at Jamaica pay an additional $7 during peak hours or $5 during off-peak hours and weekends, using the railroad's CityTicket program.
+For passengers transferring to or from local buses or the subway, an additional $3 fare is charged and is paid via OMNY.
+Passengers transferring to or from a Manhattan-bound LIRR train at Jamaica pay an additional $7.25 during peak hours or $5.25 during off-peak hours and weekends, using the railroad's CityTicket program.

 The fare to enter or exit at Howard Beach and Jamaica was originally $5, though preliminary plans included a discounted fare of $2 for airport and airline employees.
 In June 2019, the Port Authority proposed raising AirTrain JFK's fare to $7.75, and the fare increase was approved that September.
 The new fares took effect on November 1, 2019, representing the first fare raise in the system's history.
 In November 2021, the Port Authority discussed plans to raise the fare a second time, to $8; this fare increase took effect on March 1, 2022.
 The fare was increased once more to $8.25 on March 5, 2023, then to $8.50 on March 3, 2024.
 From July 1 through September 2, 2024, fares were reduced by 50% to $4.25 due to road construction at JFK Airport; the fare was again reduced to $4.25 between June 30 and September 1, 2025.
+As of March 2026, the fare had been raised to $8.75.